infertux/zeyple/README.md

 You are good to go!
 You can send you an email with `date | mail -s test root` and check it is encrypted.

+## GPG

+If you cloned the repository locally, you can make sure it has not been tampered with by importing my key with `gpg --recv-keys 09A98A9B` then running `git tag -v $(git tag | tail -1)`.

 # Disable/enable Zeyple

 Just comment/uncomment the line `content_filter = zeyple` in your `/etc/postfix/main.cf` then `postfix reload`.